dmall5595/SchedulingApp/README.md

 ## Why no backend?

 For simplicity sake I chose not to implement a backend at this time.
-It would be simple enough to add an API and a database that would simply store the users calendars.
+It would be simple enough to add an API and a database that would simply store the user's calendars.
 The API calls would be a get all calendars, a get specific calendar info, a put that would update a calendar, and a delete that would delete a calendar.